Hannahtersbol/MLOps/reports/README.md

 >
 > Answer:

-We successfully trained our model in the cloud by utilizing a container running on Cloud Run.
-This approach was chosen for its simplicity and efficiency.
-By making use if Cloud Run’s automated container deployment, we could implement changes to the code and have the updated container up and running with minimal effort.
-This reduced the amount of manual setup required and accelerated our workflow.
-Once the container was deployed and running, we were able to train our model through the API, ensuring a streamlined and flexible training process directly in the cloud environment.
+We successfully trained our machine learning model in the cloud by utilizing a container running on Google Cloud Run.
+This approach was chosen due to its simplicity and efficiency.
+Cloud Run allowed us to easily deploy and manage the containerized application, which was ideal for our workflow.
+One of the key advantages of this solution was Cloud Run’s automated deployment process for containers.
+This automation help us to implement code changes quickly and deploy the updated container with minimal effort, reducing the need for manual setup.

+As a result, we were able to focus more on model development and experimentation, rather than on infrastructure management.
+Once the container was deployed and running, we made use of Cloud Run’s API capabilities to initiate and manage the model training process.
+This ensured that the entire training pipeline could be run directly in the cloud, providing both flexibility and scalability.
+Ultimately, this cloud-based containerized approach streamlined our operations and accelerated our model development and training process.

 ## Deployment